 - Expense Ratios/Exit Load – Higher expense ratios and exit loads decrease net payout at the time of redemption.
 It is better to prefer funds that have lower expense ratios and if possible no exit load in the long run.
 Alternately, you might choose to stay invested for the period during which the exit load applies, if the scheme is providing the desired/expected returns.

 Q. Are returns of mutual funds guaranteed?

 A. No. Mutual funds are market linked instruments, hence returns are not guaranteed.
 That said, over time, capital markets have created significantly more wealth than any other investment route currently available in the country.

-Ans.
-Mutual funds are good investments as long as the investor chooses a fund that suits their unique investment needs.
-On average, equity schemes offer the highest returns however, these investments require significantly higher risk tolerance as compared to debt or hybrid schemes that offer potentially lower returns but at the same time require considerably lower risk tolerance on the investor’s part.
+A. Mutual funds are good investments as long as the investor chooses a fund that suits their unique investment needs.
+On average, equity mutual funds offer the highest returns however, these investments require significantly higher risk tolerance as compared to debt or hybrid schemes that offer potentially lower returns but at the same time require considerably lower risk tolerance on the investor’s part.

 Q. What are the different types of mutual funds and how do they differ?

 A. There are three major categories of mutual funds – equity, debt and hybrid.
 Equity schemes invest mainly in equities and equity-derivatives, while debt funds invest in debt schemes such as bonds and money-market instruments.
 Hybrid schemes on the other hand invest in both equity and debt/money market investments.

 Q. Which is better, mutual funds or ULIPs?

 A. Mutual funds are pure investment instruments whereas ULIPs provide dual benefits of insurance and investments.
 According to most experts, the combination of insurance with investment makes ULIPs an inherently poor choice as they provide low life insurance benefit along with potentially low investment benefits.